 The global Internet of Things (IoT) market has experienced a significant growth spurt within the last few years.
 Over 8.4 billion devices are currently in use and this figure is expected to rise to 25 billion by 2020.

 The Internet of Things refers to all the physical devices around the world that are now connected to the internet, collecting and sharing data.

 IoT devices can include anything from microwaves, baby monitors and smart speakers to large scale manufacturing operations.
 Many global industries are now adopting IoT technology as a means of improving efficiencies and increasing profits.

-However, as the use of IoT devices has increased, so has the associated security risks.
+However, as the use of these devices has increased, so has the associated IoT Cyber Security risks.
 The problem with IoT devices is they have very little security, and many lack the ability to be updated which provides cybercriminals with easy access points to exploit.

 Hackers will attempt to compromise IoT devices with weak authentication, unpatched firmware or other software vulnerabilities.
 If these tactics don’t work, they will apply brute force attack using default usernames and passwords.

 By 2020, it’s estimated that 25% of all cyber attacks will target IoT devices, and with more industries adopting IoT technologies, we can expect to see a continued rise in these attacks unless manufacturers prioritise the security features of these devices.